azoughbi/Wordpress/README.md

       update`upstream_phpcgi.conf` accordingly.

-   5. Create the `/etc/nginx/sites-enabled` by excuting:
+   5. Create `/etc/nginx/sites-enabled` by excuting:
       `ln -s /etc/nginx/sites-available /etc/nginx/sites-enabled`

    6. Reload Nginx:

       `/etc/init.d/nginx reload`

    7. Check that your config is working by visiting the website in your browser.

    8. If everything is working, you can remove the `/etc/nginx.old` directory.